-On 13 April 2022 amendments to the Law of Ukraine "On State Aid to Business Entities" No. 1555-VII dated 1 July 2014 (the "State Aid Law") entered into force (the "Amendments"), simplifying the mechanism of state aid provision during martial law and within a year after the expiration or termination of the martial law period.
+On 13 April 2022, the amendments to the Law of Ukraine On State Aid to Business Entities No. 1555-VII, dated 1 July 2014 (the "State Aid Law"), entered into force (the "Amendments"), simplifying the mechanism of state aid provision during the martial law period and within a year after its expiration or termination.